shtaif/Qyu/README.md

 # Qyu
-`qyu` is a general-purpose asynchronous job queue for Node.js.
+`qyu` is a general-purpose asynchronous job queue for the browser and Node.js.
 It is flexible and easy to use, always accepting jobs and running them as fast as the concurrency settings dictate.

 Qyu was meant for:
 - large-scale web scrapers